- Live Rates

 - Contact Us

 Are you looking to buy your first home in Washington in 2021?
 If so, you’d be well-advised to get familiar with the home buying process.
 This article will provide you with valuable information regarding what all first-time home buyers should know when buying in Washington State in 2021.

 If you’re a first-time homebuyer, then buying a home is completely new to you.
 As such, you need all the information you can get to make a sound homebuying decision.

 There’s a lot of advice online for first-time home buyers in Washington State.
 But you’re in a hurry.
-So we’ve selected five of the most important things you should know about buying your first house in Washington in 2017 or 2018.
+So we’ve selected five of the most important things you should know about buying your first house in Washington in 2021.

-The mortgage industry has loosened up a bit over the last two or three years.
+The mortgage industry has loosened up a bit over the last few years.
 As a result, it’s slightly easier to qualify for a mortgage loan today than it was in the past.

 For example, many first-time home buyers in Washington think they have to save up 10% or more for a down payment.
 But that’s not accurate.
 Today, there are mortgage programs available that allow for down payments as low as 3% (or 0% if you’re military).